RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

     - Law Society of New South Wales v Harvey
       - the duty to act in good faith elements:
         - the lawyer must not permit their own interests to override those of the client
-          - the client’s interests are paramount;
+          - the client's interests are paramount;
         - the nature of the lawyer's interest must be fully disclosed to the client;
         - Where a conflict of interest can be avoided, it should be avoided;
           - where a conflict of interest nevertheless remains, the lawyer should advise the client to obtain independent legal advice,
-          - or consider withdrawing from the transaction; and the lawyer's interests have the potential to abuse the client’s position
+          - or consider withdrawing from the transaction; and the lawyer's interests have the potential to abuse the client's position
         - Practitioner acts honestly and with diligence
   - Confidentiality
     - Equitable doctrine of confidence protects client prior to the creation of, or in the absence of,a retainer.
       - Permitted disclosure
         - the client expressly or impliedly authorises disclosure;
         - the solicitor is permitted or is compelled by law to disclose;
-        - the solicitor discloses the information in a confidential setting, for the sole purpose of obtaining advice in connection with the solicitor’s legal or ethical obligations
+        - the solicitor discloses the information in a confidential setting, for the sole purpose of obtaining advice in connection with the solicitor's legal or ethical obligations
         - the solicitor discloses the information for the sole purpose of avoiding the probable commission of a serious criminal offense
         - the solicitor discloses the information for the purpose of preventing
         - imminent serious physical harm to the client or to another person;or